CHRISTIAN DOPPLER LABORATORY

 The Materials of her work were provided by Prof. Johan Verbeek and Dr. Jesna Ashraf from the Centre For Advanced Materials Manufacturing & Design from the University of Auckland – New Zealand.

-Research on the ageing of polypropylene
+Research into changes in the properties of polypropylene

 30.01.2025